beetbox/beets/docs/plugins/chroma.rst

   For example, on Ubuntu, run ``apt-get install python-gst0.10-dev``.
 On Arch Linux, you want ``pacman -S gstreamer0.10-python``.
 If you use GStreamer, be sure to install its codec plugins also.

+  Note that if you install beets in a virtualenv, you'll need it to have ``--system-site-packages`` enabled for python to see the gstreamer bindings.

 * On Windows, try the Gstreamer "WinBuilds" from the `OSSBuild`_ project.